What Is a Digital Experience Platform? DXP vs CMS vs WEM

 The same person visiting his insurance website on a weeknight via a desktop at home is going to have completely different needs visiting the same site at 2am on a mobile phone while abroad.

-Writing a rule for every one of these micro-journeys a visitor might have would take eternity - and you’d probably still miss some.
+Writing a rule for every one of these micro-journeys a visitor might have would take an eternity — and you’d probably still miss some.

 This level of contextual personalization requires a deeper level of personalization, one that takes into account every piece of content, device use, customer behaviour, and successful conversion paths to learn, deliver, and learn again which patterns lead to better outcomes for which people at which times.